cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 Amazon Redshift uses machine learning to deliver high throughout based on your workloads.
 Redshift utilizes sophisticated algorithms to predict incoming query run times, and assigns them to the optimal queue for the fastest processing.

+### Redshift Security

+- Groups are collections of users that can be assigned privileges for easier security maintenance.
+- By default, privileges are granted only to the object owner.
+- Redshift db users are named user accounts that can connect to a database.
+A user account is granted privileges explicitly, by having those privileges assigned directly to the account, or implicitly, by being a member of a group that is granted privileges.
+- _Schemas_ are collections of db tables and other db objects.
+Schemas are similar to operating system directories, except that schemas cannot be nested.

 ### System Tables and Views

 Amazon Redshift has many **system tables** and **views** that contain information about how the system is functioning.